Summary: Get expert advice on how to build an esports arena in three simple steps.

 Full-service esports AV solutions

-At AVI Systems, we’ve developed industry-leading esports reference designs that simplify the design process.
+At AVI Systems, we’ve developed industry-leading esports arena AV system designs that simplify the design process.
 We’ve also partnered with gaming PC manufacturer CORSAIR and other key manufacturers, including Logitech, Q-SYS, Sony, and Spectrum, to bundle and deliver complete, top-of-the-line esports packages.
 That means we can provide a complete solution for your school in one order – no more managing multiple vendors or waiting to set up your arena until different orders arrive.

 “Esports is one of the applications that brings together the best of the AV industry,” added Sousa.
 “Live media, live events production, broadcast and streaming, high-speed networks, and computing, all rolled together with a dose of healthy competition.
 That’s what makes AVI such a perfect partner for an esports program.”